DOT THEOry

 Leaving the practical computational question as simple:

-Does including structured contextual metadata improve predictive performance compared to models that do not?
+Does including structured contextual metadata improve predictive performance compared with models that do not include it?

 The proposed system would: